Air Rhodesia Flight 825: Nkomo claims responsibility, but denies killing survivors

-Nkomo claimed responsibility for the attack in an interview with the BBC's Today radio programme the next day, laughing as he did so, to the horror of most Rhodesian observers, both black and white.
+Nkomo claimed responsibility for the attack in an interview with the BBC's Today radio programme the next day, reportedly laughing as he did so, to the horror of most Rhodesian observers, both black and white.
 (Note: Nkomo asserted in his 1984 memoirs that he had laughed because of his evasiveness during the interview.
 Hoping to avoid discussion of ZIPRA armaments, he had just told the BBC reporter that his men had downed the Viscount by throwing rocks at it.
-According to an anecdote reproduced in Paul Donovan's history of the BBC's Today programme, Nkomo laughed while claiming responsibility because he had already said this and had exactly the same conversation with the reporter during a previous unsuccessful attempt to record the interview.)
+According to an anecdote reproduced in Paul Donovan's history of the BBC's Today programme, during his interview with reporter Tony Wilkinson on BBC Today, it was discovered that Nkomo had a faulty tape, to which Wilkinson had to ring him twice.
+On the retake, Nkomo was asked again whether or not the flight had been shot down by his men.
+Having already claimed responsibility for the attack on the first take, Nkomo was heard chuckling, amused by the technical difficulties and having to repeat a second time his prior revelation to Wilkinson.)
 He said that he had received intelligence that the Hunyani was being used for military purposes.
 Nkomo said he regretted the deaths as it was not his party's policy to kill civilians, and denied that his men had killed any survivors on the ground; by contrast, he said that his men had helped them, and had left them alive.
 He also accused Air Rhodesia of surreptitiously hauling troops and war materiel for the government, an allegation that Captain Pat Travers, Air Rhodesia's general manager, called a "downright, deliberate lie".
+Nkomo's chuckle was interpreted in the British press "as an example of Nkomo's callousness", with an editorial by The Sun stating that "the mask has slipped from the face of Rhodesian guerilla leader Joshua Nkomo" and described the interview as "sickening".

 According to Eliakim Sibanda, a professor and human rights speaker who wrote a history of ZAPU, Nkomo was implying that responsibility for the massacre lay with Security Forces pseudo-guerrillas, more specifically the Selous Scouts unit, which had often been accused of brutalising rural civilians with the goal of shifting public opinion.
 Sibanda asserts that the massacre "cannot be put beyond" the Scouts, and also supports Nkomo's claim that the Hunyani had been used militarily, suggesting that ZIPRA might have believed there to be Rhodesian soldiers on board.
 "Rhodesian television, before attacks on ZANLA in Mozambique, had shown Viscounts ferrying paratroopers for the job," he writes, "... [and] ZIPRA intelligence knew there were paratroopers stationed [at Victoria Falls]".